I have a client in need of short sale in that area. Small house. No buyer yet.

 An expensive car repair, an unexpected hospital visit, a missed week of work – just a few little things and the life you’ve worked so hard to build can feel like it’s tipping dangerously out of balance.

-Once the scales turn against you, it can feel like it is…Continue
+Once the scales turn against you, it can feel like it is impossible to ever tip them back in your favor again.
+When your…Continue

 Added by Mike Sher on February 27, 2012 at 3:59pm — No Comments